Tax Refund Calculator

 Is this a real tax refund calculator or just a rough guess?

 It is a real calculator for a narrow planning use case.
-This version estimates 2025 U.S. federal income tax for common salary-based situations using filing status, gross income, withholding, deductions, and a basic Child Tax Credit estimate.
+This version estimates 2025 U.S. federal income tax for common salary-based situations using filing status, gross income, withholding, estimated tax payments, deductions, supported age-based deduction rules, and a basic Child Tax Credit estimate.
 It is not a full tax filing engine, so more complex returns can differ.

 Does this calculator include state taxes?